bryan-wu/ZombieBattleUnity/README.md

 ## 3. Also include any other special information we need to know in order to test your system properly (a list of known bugs, for example).
 ##### List of bugs
 * The player (survivor) can move outside the game scene
-* Shop doesn't work properly in some special cases, for example: 1.
-Once a button for a particular type of soldiers greys out because user doesn't have enough money for that kind of soldiers, user also can't purchase other types of soldiers that user can afford.
-2. Once a button is lightened because user now has enough money by collecting coins, user still can't buy those soldiers that user can afford.
 * After all the zombies pass, some soldiers are still shooting but others don't
 * Sometimes, the player (survivor) is shooting but there's no zombies or is not shooting but zombies are getting closer
 * You can't really win or lose the game right now.
 Winning and losing conditions haven't been implemented yet